-Don’t underestimate inflation-proof strategies
+Don’t underestimate inflation-proof funds

 The unprecedented easing of global monetary policy following the financial crisis of 2008 led to predictions of rampant inflation.
 Today, it’s quite the opposite.
 Low rates persist in the US, UK and Europe, not to mention Japan and even China.
-While we do not envisage a rapid pick up in prices in the near future, suggestions that inflation has been laid to rest look equally misguided.
+But while we do not envisage a rapid pick up in prices in the near future, suggestions that inflation has been laid to rest look equally misguided.

 Dormant, not dead and buried